spaceexpanse/metaverse/README.md

 is our solar system with many of its major bodies – the sun, planets and many moons where you can take control of a spacecraft – either historic, hypothetical, or purely science fiction.
-SpaceXpanse is unlike most commercial computer games with a space theme – there are no predefined missions to complete (except the ones you set yourself), no aliens to destroy and no goods to trade.
+SpaceXpanse is unlike most commercial computer games with a space theme – there are no exactly defined missions to complete (except the ones you set yourself), no aliens to destroy and no goods to trade.
 Instead, you will get a pretty good idea about what is involved in real space flight – how to plan an ascent into orbit, how to rendezvous with a space station, or how to fly to